cockroachdb/docs/v20.2/admin-ui-sessions-page.md

 Statement Age | Amount of time the SQL statement has been active, if there is an active statement.
 Memory Usage | Amount of memory currently allocated to this session / maximum amount of memory this session has ever allocated.
 Statement | Active SQL statement.
 If more than one statement is active, the most recent statement is shown.<br><br>
 Actions | Options to terminate the active query and/or terminate the session.
 These require [`CANCELQUERY` permissions](authorization.html#assign-privileges).<br><br>**Terminate Statement:** Ends the SQL statement.
 The session running this statement will receive an error.<br><br>**Terminate Session:** Ends the session.
-The client that holds this session will receive a "conenction terminated" event.
+The client that holds this session will receive a "connection terminated" event.

 {{site.data.alerts.callout_success}}
 Sort by **Txn Duration** to display all active sessions at the top.